Trevorstrobel/TransiTracker/UserManual/UserManual.md

 ---
 Running the Application
 ---

-**For Devs:**To run the application in developer mode, run the following command:
+To run the application in developer mode, run the following command:

 ```
 $ python3 run.py